 NetScout Systems helps network administrators stay prepared.
 The company provides systems that monitor and report on the performance of software applications and the networks on which they run.
 Its probes -- monitoring appliances that can be placed throughout a network -- allow administrators to collect information about traffic flow and to optimize application and network performance.
 Its nGenius Service Assurance Solution monitors systems ranging from VoIP communications to customer relationship management applications.
 NetScout sells directly and through resellers and distributors to corporate and government customers.
-Founded in 1984, NetScout's technology is used by more than 90% of FORTUNE 100 companies.
+The acquisition of

-Massachusetts-based NetScout Systems rings up about three-quarters of its sales in the US.
-Europe accounts for more than 10% of sales, while countries in Asia represent most of the rest.
+Massachusetts-based NetScout Systems rings up about 71% of its sales in the US.
+Europe accounts for about 14% of sales, while countries in Asia represent most of the rest.

 Sales and Marketing

 NetScout sells through its own sales force and through indirect channels.
 One direct customer accounted for more than 10% of revenue in 2016 (ended March); in 2015, two customers each accounted for more than 10% of revenue.